|Riding Style||All Mountain Freestyle|

 Bataleon Goliath 2020 Review by The Good Ride

 The Bataleon Goliath and it’s TBT makes for a very unique ride.
 It’s a very forgiving, buttery, poppy ride but it takes a few days to understand.
+It had a lot of similarities to the Evil Twin and Haldor we were also borrowing.
+It just has a slight tweak to the specs and overall personality.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.